bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

     name = input("Name Please:  ") #We'll use this to get the name from the user nickname = input("Nickname: ")

-Ok, now we have the player's name and nickname, let's welcome them to the game
+Ok, now we have the player’s name and nickname, let’s welcome them to the game

     print("Hello and welcome " + name)

 Now for the story.
-The most important part of all stories is the introduction, so let's print our introduction
+The most important part of all stories is the introduction, so let’s print our introduction

     print("Long ago, there was a magical meal known as Summuh and Spich Atip") #We can drop a line by making a new print statement, or we can use the escape code \n print("It was said that this meal had the power to save lives, restore peace, and stop evil\nBecuase it was so powerful, it was hidden away on a mountain that could not be climbed\nBut it's power brought unwanted attention, and a great war broke out.\nFinally, the leaders of the good side chose a single hero to go and find the Summah and Spich Atip, that hero was " + name + "\n so " + nickname + ' headed out to find this great power, and stop the war…')

-Now, we'll give the player their first choice
+Now, we’ll give the player their first choice

     print("After hiking through the wastelands for a long time, you come to a massive ravine, there is only a single way across\nA rickety old bridge, taking that could be very dangerous, but… maybe you could jump across?") choice1 = input("[1]  Take the bridge     [2] Try and jump over")